ericamourao/researchsoftware/README.md

 To improve understanding, we adopted visualizations of the data collected, descriptive statistics, and tests to represent the statistical analysis.

-This work is part of Erica Mourao doctoral thesis.

-Empirical Strategy: Survey
+Empirical Strategy: Survey related to software usage, disclosure and quality factors
 -----------
 | Statistical Analysis of Adoption |
 |    :---:    |